Why You Should Always Wear a Helmet

 A great way to ensure this, even more, is to buy yourself a reflective or brightly coloured cycle helmet.
 A matte finish is great or a gloss finish helps to reflect a little bit of light without being dangerous to anyone who sees it.
 This works the same way as reflective clothing.

-Riding in the rain and the cold is never fun but sometimes, it's necessary, especially if you’re cycling to work.
+Cycling in the rain and the cold is never fun but sometimes, it's necessary, especially if you’re cycling to work.
 A helmet can help to keep the rain out of your face, keeping your visibility clearer.
 It also helps to keep your head warm and prevents water from dripping down your forehead and face.

 Increases your visibility